-In this quality standard, the term "care provider" is used to acknowledge the wide variety of providers that can be involved in the care of people with opioid use disorder.
-The terms refers to health care providers, health care professionals, unregulated care providers, and volunteer and paid peer support workers.
+The term "care provider" is used to acknowledge the wide variety of providers that can be involved in the care of people with opioid use disorder.
+The term includes both regulated health care professionals, such as nurses. nurse practitioners, occupational therapists, pharmacists, physicians, physiotherapists, psychologists, social workers, and speech-language pathologists, and unregulated health care providers, such as peer support workers and volunteer providers.
 Our choice to use "care provider" does not diminish or negate other terms that a person may prefer.

-In this quality standard, "opioid use disorder" is defined as "a problematic pattern of opioid use leading to clinically significant impairment or distress, occurring within a 12-month period."
-The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lists 11 symptoms of opioid use disorder.
+"Opioid use disorder" is defined as "a problematic pattern of opioid use leading to clinically significant impairment or distress, occurring within a 12-month period."
+The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) describes 11 symptoms of opioid use disorder.